boltomli/Data-for-CustomVoice.AI/README.md

 ## Advanced data processing

 This basic guide assumes each wave contains one sentence (so the text is also one sentence per line).
-If you have only a big media file with many sentences, it should be pre-processed.
+If you have only a big media file with many sentences, it should be preprocessed.
 See [advanced](code/README.md) for hints.